 We see this sometimes.
 The culture is toxic.
 The management team is totally dysfunctional.
 The building(s) are not adapted, and the layout is terrible.
 So many bad habits were taken, at all levels, that it would be easier to start from a blank page.

 This is obviously not an easy decision.
 It is “back to square 0” in some respects.
 Yet we have come to that conclusion a few times.

 The key question, though, is: ‘What will we do this time to make it a success, if we messed up so badly before?’

 If you bring in the same managers, within the same management system (or lack thereof), chances are that things will turn bad again.

 A very strong leader can shake this up and get things started on the right path.
 Deep involvement by a consulting firm for 6 months is also an option and we can testify that it works.
+Cross-functional teams should also be aligned with each other to achieve a well-planned, well-coordinated relocation.
 In any case, don’t try this under the guidance of your existing team.

 Have your say on relocating and new factory setup...

 Are you considering a factory relocation project in China?
 What situation are you in, and what pitfalls can you foresee?
 Have you performed a new factory setup project in China?
 What experiences can you share with your community that may assist them in their own?

 Write a comment below and we’ll make sure to respond.